BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_04.md

 !battle(["Elizabeth",:COOLTRAINER_F,0])

 A kid here laments not getting a Phantump egg, so we'll later want to find one and trade it to him.
-Talk to Amanda if you like, then head down.
+Talk to Amanda, then head down.

 Just before the grass turns lighter, in the right gap in the tall grass, there is a hidden *Sassy Mint*.
 Follow the path around to the right.
 Heading back into the darker grass, two tiles up from the lighter grass on the left is a hidden *Blue Shard*.
 Head up.
 Behind in the left tile of the tree below the RV is a hidden *Rare Candy*.
 Enter the open RV and talk to the hiker for some *Rose Tea*.